H3nkl3r/FindMyAccounts/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: "Bug Report"
+name: 🐞 Bug
-about: "Create a report to help us improve"
+description: File a bug/issue
-title: "[Bug]: "
+title: "[BUG] <title>"
-labels: [bug]
+labels: [Bug, Needs Triage]
 body:
-- type: markdown
+- type: checkboxes
   attributes:
-    value: |
-      Thanks for taking the time to fill out this bug report!
+    label: Is there an existing issue for this?
+    description: Please search to see if an issue already exists for the bug you encountered.
+    options:
+    - label: I have searched the existing issues
+      required: true
 - type: textarea
-  id: description
   attributes:
-    label: Describe the bug
+    label: Current Behavior
-    description: A clear and concise description of what the bug is.
+    description: A concise description of what you're experiencing.
   validations:
-    required: true
+    required: false
 - type: textarea
-  id: reproduce
+  attributes:
+    label: Expected Behavior
+    description: A concise description of what you expected to happen.
+  validations:
+    required: false
+- type: textarea
   attributes:
     label: Steps To Reproduce
     description: Steps to reproduce the behavior.